 What God gave me in exchange for all the friends I lost last year was a Godly circle of women who were just as on fire for Him as I was!

 Though my circle is a lot smaller now, I realize just how important it is to have Godly council who will love me through my weaknesses and rebuke me in my slip-ups.

 Having gone through it all, I am confident that whatever life throws at me I am strong enough to overcome.
 God protected me when I was a babe in the faith, but as I get older in Him he is now entrusting me with a sword to fight the enemy and His works in my life.

 The warrior that God has called me to be has been awakened and this warrior has no intention of putting her sword down anytime soon.

 Trust me… One day you will be able to look back and rejoice for what God is currently bringing you through.

 Yes some may have shook you, some may have hurt you, but none of them were your demise.
 God’s grace kept you through it all.

-Your life sits perfectly in God’s hands and though He is not the author of the pain in your life, he does allow certain things to happen in order to shape you strengthen you for the great places he wants to take you.
+Your life sits perfectly in God’s hands and though He is not the author of the pain in your life, He does allow certain things to happen in order to shape you and strengthen you for the great places He wants to take you.